paulsinclair51/briteTest/docs/md/briteTest.md

 ![BriteTest Logo](../branding/Logo_with_BrandName.png)

-briteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
-It provides a compact macro‑based Runner API, a function‑driven Test API, fault‑tolerant execution, and clear, structured reporting.
-The framework is designed for small to medium C projects that need reliable automated testing without the overhead of large toolchains or external dependencies.
+briteTest is a lightweight Runner Framework for defining, running, and reporting tests in C/C++ projects.
+It provides a simple macro-based Runner Application Programming Interface (API), a function-based Test API, fault-tolerant execution, and clear reporting.
+It can be used for unit and command-line testing.

+The Runner Framework is designed for small to medium C projects that need reliable automated testing without the overhead of large toolchains or external dependencies.

 #### Copyright (c) 2026 Paul Sinclair